VNG-Realisatie/nlx/docs/docs/understanding-the-basics/introduction.md

 Starting with NLX implies starting with API’s.
 More specific it's starting with generic API’s instead of one-off integration solutions.
 NLX is useful for both organizations that want to consume API's and organizations that want to provider API's to other consuming organizations.

 NLX is developed mainly by VNG Realisatie, but anyone can contribute on Gitlab.
 To start using NLX, it is not necessary to contribute to NLX development, since NLX can be installed 'as is'.
-A good way to start is by reading the documentation and having your system engineers or suppliers follow the getting started guides [(link)](https://docs.nlx.io/get-started/) to learn the concepts of NLX and set up the first test implementation.
+A good way to start is by reading the documentation and having your system engineers or suppliers follow the [Try NLX guide](../try-nlx/setup-your-environment.md) to learn the concepts of NLX and set up the first test implementation.
 Some knowledge of IT, the internet, API's and security is required.
 The NLX team is available through Gitlab for support to developers.